-Information on this website of a technical or scientific nature is reviewed and approved by Andrew Swarthout, AIPG Certified Professional Geologist, who is the President and CEO of the Company and a Qualified Person as defined in NI 43-101.
+Information on this website of a technical or scientific nature is reviewed and approved by Andrew Swarthout, AIPG Certified Professional Geologist, who is the Chairman of the Company and a Qualified Person as defined in NI 43-101.

 All diamond drilling has been performed using HQ diameter core with recoveries averaging greater than 95%.
 Core is logged and split on site under the supervision of Bear Creek geologists.
 Sampling is done on two-metre intervals and samples are transported by Company staff for direct shipping to ALS Chemex, Laboratories in Lima, Peru.
 ALS Chemex is an ISO 9001:2000-registered laboratory and is preparing for ISO 17025 certification.
 Silver, lead, and zinc assays utilize a multi-acid digestion with atomic absorption (“ore-grade assay method”).
 The QC/QA program includes the insertion every 20th sample of known standards prepared by SGS Laboratories, Inspectorate, Peru and Rock Labs, Australia.